top of page

 4’ 4” long

 This was a popular dog figure in America from the mid to late nineteenth century.
-A marble greyhound called Arno, Queen Victoria’s dog was done by Horatio Greenough (1805-1852) in 1838.
-Adelicia as was many Americans were followers of the style trends set by Victoria.
+American artist, Horatio Greenough (1805-1852) made a marble statue of his beloved greyhound called Arno, in 1838, which may have served as the inspiration for the creation of this cast iron garden statue.
 Similar pieces were found in most iron catalogs of the period.
 The style appears in the 1853 Robert Wood & Company Catalogue as product “I.” It also appears as No. 78 [3ft.
 2 in.] in the 1858 Jane, Beebe & Company Catalogue.
-This is one of two known greyhounds surviving from the estate [1, 2].
+This is one of two known greyhound statues surviving from the estate [1, 2].

 ---